efkzTW/myblog/README.md

-myeuler
+my blog using node.js and various js technologies
 =======

-my answers to euler problems in javascript
+a live personal project to document my learning experience.